Stuart Fairchild Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.75 team ERA ranks 25th among all league pitching staffs.
+- The Red Sox's 4.70 team ERA ranks 25th across all MLB pitching staffs.

-- Red Sox pitchers combine to allow the third-most home runs in baseball (76 total, 1.4 per game).
+- The Red Sox surrender the third-most home runs in baseball (77 total, 1.4 per game).

-- Paxton (1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- The lefty's most recent appearance came on Thursday against the Los Angeles Angels, when he threw three innings, surrendering five earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.